X, ENA… The power of the network: an obstacle to managerial control with harmful effects

 Shutterstock

-In an article published this year in the journal *Comptabilité Contrôle Audit*, we were able to demonstrate that social ties between the CEO and the board members result in a higher cost of equity.
+In an article published this year in the journal *Comptabilité Contrôle Audit*, we were thus able to demonstrate that social ties between the CEO and the board members result in a higher cost of equity.
 The company’s growth rate is also lower.

-All these problems are exacerbated by the concentration of power in the hands of the CEO, as is the case when the CEO has been in office for a number of years and holds both the positions of CEO and chairman of the board.
+All these problems are exacerbated by the concentration of power in the hands of the CEO, as is the case when the CEO has been in office for a number of years and holds both the positions of CEO and chairman of the board of directors.
 A classic example is Carlos Ghosn, whose decisions were never questioned by Renault’s board members until his dramatic arrest by Japanese police.

 Wikimedia, CC BY-SA